 Slow Cooker Fall-Apart Braised Pork with Cabbage and Apples

-This is delicious and it’s cheap and that’s just the facts.
+This crockpot pork loin recipe is delicious, and it’s cheap, and that’s just the facts.

 Prep Time: 20 minutes